Sign up now for a

 Now, I don’t often take public transportation.
 Most places I need to go are within a reasonable walking distance.
 When I do, however, I can’t help but observe the people sharing the journey with me.
 For a time, we all have something in common, although many don’t realize it.
 Most try to separate themselves from the silent masses around them as much as they can by retreating behind a pair of headphones, checking Facebook on their iPhones, or staring at that patch of gum on the floor to figure out who it looks like.

 I enjoy observing people as they make their commute.
-I’m new enough to the city that the concept of public transportation still fascinates me and I still find it a bit exciting to take the train someplace.
-We didn’t have a lot of buses and subways back where I’m from.
+I’m new enough to the city that the concept of public transportation still fascinates me and I still find it exciting to take the train someplace.
+We didn’t have a lot of buses and subways back in my hometown.
 Still, if I live in this city another fifty years, I don’t think I’ll ever lose my interest in the little things people do to bide their time while in transit.

-My trip to my destination this evening was rather uneventful.
+The journey to my destination this evening was rather uneventful.
 Silent, staring citizens slipped swiftly past serene city scenery.
-I watched them, careful to ensure no eyes made contact.
+I watched them carefully to ensure no eyes made contact.
 People don’t like to know they’re being observed.

 The man to my left stared down at the bag on his lap the moment I sat down.
 He didn’t move, as if frozen in some hypnotic trance by the metal buckle, the entire time I was on the train.
-The woman in the seat in front of me chomped, as ladylike as possible, on a box of strawberry flavored Nerds before she quickly tucked the empty box away within the vast cavern of her mammoth purse.
-To my right, a woman flipped, quite contentedly, through sheets of paper printed with Asian symbols I couldn’t distinguish.
+The woman in the seat in front of me chomped, as ladylike as possible, on a box of strawberry flavored Nerds before she quickly tucked the empty container away within the vast cavern of her purse.
+To my right, another woman flipped quite contentedly through sheets of paper printed with Asian symbols I couldn’t distinguish.

 The train stopped.
 The robot spoke.
 The doors opened.
 People filtered in against the flow of those seeking to exit.
 A chime rang.
 The robot spoke.
 The doors closed.
 The cycle began again with new faces and new silences.